forrestglines/Forrest-Glines/content/authors/admin/_index.md

     url: https://cmse.msu.edu/
 education:
   courses:
-    - course: PhD Candidate in Astrophysics and Computational Mathematics, Science and Engineering
+    - course: PhD in Astrophysics and Computational Mathematics, Science and Engineering
       institution: Michigan State University
-      year: 2016-present
+      year: 2022
     - course: BSc in Physics and Mathematics with Emphasis in Applied and Computational Mathematics
       institution: Brigham Young University